-Some newer detectors have a “sealed” battery which can’t be changed.
+Some newer detectors have a “sealed” battery that can’t be changed.
 These are usually lithium batteries designed to last the full 10-years of serviceable life.
 When the battery dies, the entire unit should be replaced.

 There are Specific Places These Detectors Should Be

 Smoke detectors don’t have a large range of what they can detect, so placing one in every room will give you a better chance of being alerted in time in the event of a fire.
 Seconds can be critical in these events.

-Smoke and Carbon Monoxide Detector Alarms aren’t a Choice
+Smoke and Carbon Monoxide Detector Alarms Aren’t a Choice

 For almost every state, there are requirements for having both kinds of detectors in your home.
-Smoke detectors are absolutely essential to the safety of your home, and there are laws stating how many you should have according to the size of your home.
+Smoke detectors are essential to the safety of your home, and there are laws stating how many you should have according to the size of your home.

-In addition, there are also laws or codes about where CO detectors should be installed and how many you should have.
+In addition, there are laws or codes about where CO detectors should be installed and how many you should have.

-In the event of an emergency, if you do not have properly working detectors in your home, and the right amount/placement of them, you could be partially liable for the damage to your home.
+In the event of an emergency, if you do not have properly working detectors in your home and the right amount/placement of them, you could be partially liable for the damage to your home.